Musab005/GmailSorter/README.md

  - A SentenceTransformer (bi-encoder) scans thousands of email chunks in milliseconds using a FAISS vector index.
  - A Cross-Encoder re-ranks the top results to find the most contextually relevant information for the specific query.

-Context-Aware Answers: The LLM (gpt-4-turbo) generates accurate, helpful answers grounded in the actual content and dates of the emails.
+Context-Aware Answers: The LLM (gpt-5-nano) generates accurate, helpful answers grounded in the actual content and dates of the emails.

 ## 🚀 Tech Stack
 Backend:	Python, Flask, Flask-CORS, FAISS, Sentence-Transformers, OpenAI API, Google Gmail API

-Frontend:	React, TypeScript, Vite, Tailwind CSS, Framer Motion
+Frontend:	React, TypeScript, Vite, Tailwind CSS

 ## High level architecture diagram